-The Outdoor Library is one of three learning centers provided with the grant.
-Creating natural spaces that connect to literacy and scientific inquiry is the primary objective of FLIP THIS PLAYGROUND.
+We create natural spaces that connect literacy and scientific inquiry – the primary objective of FLIP THIS PLAYGROUND.

 FLIP THIS PLAYGROUND is more than just changing the outdoor environment.
 The focus of the initiative is professional learning.
 In this, we are supporting teachers in the transformation of practice by bringing traditional classroom activities outdoors and then bringing natural, found materials (rocks, leaves, flowers, insects) back into the indoor classroom.
 All classrooms receive digital microscopes, allowing young learners to see small worlds up close.
 We are getting rid of worksheets and engaging children in real hands-on, full body learning and development.
 Making the learning real, meaningful and enjoyable.